The Concept2 Model E Rowing Machine is considered the upgrade to the very popular “Model D” Rower.

 The Concept2 Model E is an extremely comfortable rower with virtually no complaints.

-Its seat height is 20.0” off the ground which is 6.0” higher than the Model D. A seat height of 20.0″ is higher than normal for rowing machines.
-The seat height is equivalent to a standard chair and this can be a major benefit for many people.
+The seat height is equivalent to a standard chair and can be a major benefit for many people.

-The contoured seat is padded and comfortable for most users.
-However, a few users found the seat to be uncomfortable but were able to fix the problem by sitting on a folded towel or by buying a seat pad.
+Users are usually able to fix the problem by sitting on a folded towel or by buying a rowing machine seat pad.

-The handle is ergonomic with a 10-degree bend to alleviate any stress from your wrist and forearms.
+The handle is ergonomic with a 10-degree bend to alleviate any stress on your wrist and forearms.
 The handle allows you to row with a natural arm and hand motion.

 No users mentioned anything negative about the handle and it fits very comfortably in your hands.